andrewd207/tiOPF-kotlin/README-mediators.md

 ## More complicated mediators

 ### TableViews
-TableViews have column several columns which complicates the fieldName somewhat.
+TableViews have several columns which complicates the fieldName somewhat.

 Imagine you have a list of Foo, a mediator, and a TableView.
 ~~~